Creative Laundry Room Cabinetry Ideas

 Add Little Details

 Trim and crown molding add visual heft to this contemporary laundry room.
 The mix of open and closed storage, pretty containers, and cabinets that stop before reaching the ceiling give the collection a lighter look and feel.
+Added storage between washer and dryer units provides the perfect spot to store dryer sheets or detergent pods.

 5 of 17